jackveney/Troop61LibraryDocs/docs/Administration/about.md

 # About

-This documentation is about our library management software, [Librarika ILS](https://librarika.com).
+This documentation is about the Troop's library management administration software, [Troop 61 Library](https://troop61killbuck.org/library/admin).

-For any query please [Contact Us](https://librarika.com/spages/contact).   :)
+For any questions please [Contact Us](https://troop61killbuck.org/library/contact-us.php)